s2mLab/pyScienceMode/docs/paper.md

 mechanisms of FES.

-Although similar packages exist, including a LabVIEW-based interface for the Rehastim2 device [@ravichandran2022labview] and a C library for the P24 stimulator (https://github.com/ScienceMode/ScienceMode4_c_library), the development of `pyScienceMode` in Python is particularly beneficial for fast prototyping, given Python’s free and widely adopted programming language. pyScienceMode is the first open-source package enabling the customization of stimulation patterns for the Rehastim2 stimulator in Python.
-The P24 stimulator control was also included to the package (based on https://github.com/ScienceMode/ScienceMode4_python_wrapper) to provide a unified interface and a user-friendly coding environment, accessible from a simple installation procedure.
-It can also integrate other sensors and devices that have their own libraries via multiprocessing (e.g., example below).
+Although similar packages exist, including a LabVIEW-based interface for the Rehastim2 device [@ravichandran2022labview] and a C library for the P24 stimulator (<https://github.com/ScienceMode/ScienceMode4_c_library>),the development of `pyScienceMode` in Python is particularly beneficial for fast prototyping, given Python’s free and widely adopted programming language. pyScienceMode is the first open-source package enabling the customization of stimulation patterns for the Rehastim2 stimulator in Python.
+The P24 stimulator control was also included to the package (based on
+<https://github.com/ScienceMode/ScienceMode4_python_wrapper>) to provide a unified interface and a user-friendly coding
+environment, accessible from a simple installation procedure.
+It can also integrate other sensors and devices that have their own libraries via multiprocessing (example below).
 This will enable the scientific community to control the FES for different tasks and goals, for instance triggered onset/offset for the drop foot correction and cycling events.
 The package supports customization of stimulation parameters (e.g., doublets, triplets, ramp modifications) to address challenges such as muscle fatigue, pain reduction, and motion smoothness.
 By unifying these advanced controls in a